-- Communication and Interaction - Cognition and Learning
+- Communication and Interaction (including Autism and speech and language needs)

+- Cognition and Learning

-- Social, Emotional & Mental Health - Sensory and/or Physical development.
+- Social, Emotional & Mental Health

+- Sensory and/or Physical development.

 In this policy we detail how we aim to make provision for all children with SEND at Alexander Hosea Primary School.